iluminato-tr/Group_project_repo/README.md

 Accessing the Web Application

 Access the web application through a web browser by entering the provided URL in the address bar.
-This URL corresponds to the local address where the Flask development server is running (e.g.,……).
+This URL corresponds to the local address where the Flask development server is running (e.g., http://127.0.0.1:5000).

 Alternatively, if the application is deployed to a remote server, access it by entering the appropriate URL in the address bar of your web browser.